Professor José van Velzen

 Summary

-José is a Reader in Psychology at Goldsmiths and Head of Learning and Teaching.
+José is a Professor in Cognitive Neuroscience at Goldsmiths and Associate Dean of the Faculty for Society and Innovation.

 José’s research focuses on sensory processing, spatial attention, multisensory processing, body representation and sensory processing in the context of motor behaviour.